curioussoulscafe/curious-souls-cafe/README.md

 The Curious Souls Café web app is built around a few core components designed to facilitate connection and conversation.

-- **Question Decks**: Access the [Question Decks](https://app.curioussouls.cafe/), a collection of curated questions designed to guide soul-searching discussions.
-These decks cover diverse themes and were often co-developed with the global community.
+- **Question Decks**: Access our [Question Decks](https://app.curioussouls.cafe/), a collection of curated questions designed to guide soul-searching discussions.
+These decks cover diverse themes and are often co-developed with the global community.
 - **The Dice Roller**: Access the [Virtual Dice Roller](https://app.curioussouls.cafe/dice/) (or read its [docs](https://curioussouls.cafe/dice/)) via the floating dice icon on any page.
-This is a fun tool used to decide who starts, break ties, or engage in meaningful "punishment" prompts.
+This is a fun tool used to decide who starts, break ties, or engage in meaningful punishment.
-- **Meaningful Actions**: Access the [Action Prompts](https://app.curioussouls.cafe/action-prompts/) to spark gratitude, kindness, and inspiration with randomly presented creative tasks.
+- **Actions Prompts**: Access meaningful [Action Prompts](https://app.curioussouls.cafe/action-prompts/) to spark gratitude, kindness, and inspiration with randomly presented creative tasks.

 ## What is Curious Souls Café?